JCWardle/mrick/card-gen/image-prompt.md

 ## Image Specifications

-- **Aspect Ratio**: 3:4 ratio
-- **Dimensions**: 642px wide × 856px high
 - **Border**: No border on the image
 - **Top Padding**: Leave 20% padding at the top of the image (no visual elements should appear in the top 20% of the image height)
-- **Content Position**: Position all illustration content (characters, objects, elements) towards the bottom portion of the image to leave room for a title to be added later at the top
+- **Content Position**: Distribute illustration content across the middle and bottom portions of the image.
+Characters should be positioned in the lower portion, while decorative elements, objects, or contextual items related to the activity should fill the middle section (between 20% and 60% of image height) to create visual balance and reduce empty space

 ## Style Guidelines